 I felt that several comments made by TPWD Executive Director, Carter Smith, defending elk removals, needed rebuttal.

-NOTE: The text of a letter to the editor appears in this post.
-A PDF of the actual article is also below in this post.
+NOTE: The text of a letter to the editor is below, and a PDF of the actual article is at the bottom of this post.